joreilly/PeopleInSpace/README.md

 * [PeopleInSpace hits the web with Kotlin/JS and React](https://johnoreilly.dev/posts/peopleinspace-kotlinjs/)

-Note that this repository very much errs on side of mimimalism to help more clearly illustrate key moving parts of a Koltin Multiplatform project and also to hopefully help someone just starting to explore KMP to get up and running for first time.
+Note that this repository very much errs on the side of mimimalism to help more clearly illustrate key moving parts of a Koltin
+Multiplatform project and also to hopefully help someone just starting to explore KMP to get up and running for first time (and is of course primarily focussed on use of Jetpack Compose and SwiftUI).
 If you're at stage of moving beyond this then I'd definitely recommend checking out [KaMPKit](https://github.com/touchlab/KaMPKit)